 This needn’t affect the quality of your system, and it isn’t a decision that needs be made solely on space, but think carefully about which parts you’re most likely to upgrade – it'll help to future-proof your system.

 Stereo speakers react differently depending on their position in a room, and on how close they are to each other and to any walls – so the best-sounding pair when listening at a dealership might not be the best-sounding pair when you get them home.

 We always recommend measuring the dimensions of your room when it comes to choosing the right speakers.
 Don’t be blasé when it comes to positioning – they’re likely to come with a manual with the manufacturer’s suggestions for placement.
 That said, there’s nothing like experimenting with a keen ear so go with your gut.
-To help, here's 10 of the best songs to test your speakers.
+To help, here are some of the best songs to test your speakers.

-- How to choose the right speakers, part one: research
+- How to choose the right speakers: research

-- How to choose the right speakers, part two: buying
+- How to choose the right speakers: buying

-- How to choose the right speakers, part three: set-up
+- How to choose the right speakers: set-up

 Consider all options